McMattheww/chat_program_java/README.md

 ## Features implemented:
 ### Client:
+* Upon client start, the user is prompted to enter an IP address
-* Upon program start, the client attempts to connect to the chat server on the same host
+* The client will attempt to connect to a chat server at the IP address
+* If a connection is not successfull, the user is promted to enter a new IP
-* The client prompts the user to enter their name, and sends the name to the server
+* Upon connection to a chat server the client prompts the user to enter their name, and sends the name to the server
-* The client listens for input from the server, and prints it to terminal
+* The client then listens for input from the user, and sends it to the server.
+Typing quit exits the program.
-* The client creates another thread that waits for user input from the terminal, and sends it to the server
+* The client creates another thread that waits for input from the server, and prints it to the terminal.

 ### Server:
 * Once started listens for conenctions on port 8888